Science Foundation Year

 Teaching and assessment

 The programme will be delivered through a mixture of lectures, tutorials, seminars, workshops, computer classes, laboratory classes and field trips.
-In addition, you are expected to undertake a large amount of independent study and revision.
+In addition to group sessions, you are expected to undertake a large amount of independent study and revision.

 Contacts and further information

 For further information on Science Foundation Year, please contact:

 You will take Foundation Year modules to a total CATS credit value of 120.

 Progression to the next year of a particular degree programme at Keele depends on passing all modules and obtaining an average mark across the Foundation Year of at least 55%, together with additional threshold marks in specified modules, as follows:

 Biochemistry - 55% average and 65% in Chemistry modules